 New York is filled with many great Revolutionary War sites.
-Some of these are well known while others, like Fort Stanwix, are a bit under the radar.
+Some of these are well known while others, like Fort Stanwix and Stony Point Battlefield, are a bit under the radar.
 Minisink Battleground Park along the Delaware River in Sullivan County is definitely among the latter.

 The Battle of Minisink was fought in response to a series of raids along the Delaware River in both New York and Pennsylvania by British forces.